gowrishankaran/UserManagement_Angular4_AngularCLI/README.md

 Here, I have covered the following features which are used in the application

--> Routing (SPA - Single Page Application)
+-> Routing with Lazy Loader (SPA - Single Page Application)

 -> Module

 -> Component

--> Creted Shared Module for reusing
+-> Creted Shared Module For Reusing

 -> Service (HTTP Module with Observables)